cspalevic/cspalevic-web/content/blog/cloudinary-s3-connection/index.md

 ## Set up

-In order to follow this tutorial, you need the following:
+To follow this tutorial, you need the following:

 - A [Cloudinary](https://cloudinary.com/) account
   - [Pricing note](https://cloudinary.com/pricing)\* - Cloudinary has an excellent free tier
 - An [AWS](https://aws.amazon.com/) account
-  - [Pricing note](https://aws.amazon.com/s3/pricing/)\* - for basic sites, S3 is basically nothing
+  - [Pricing note](https://aws.amazon.com/s3/pricing/)\* - for basic sites, S3 is almost nothing

 We will first go through the AWS setup materials and then move over to Cloudinary to finish the setup.
 Time to jump in!